spine-examples/todo-list/deployment/appengine-web/README.md

 The deployment uses the Firebase Realtime Database.
 It is required that the Firebase credentials are available under the `appengine-web/src/main/resources/spine-dev.json`.

-To use a custom Firebase project (not `spine-dev`) put the credentials into the module classpath end edit the `io.spine.examples.todolist.server.FirebaseCredentials` class accordingly.

 To deploy the application:

 1. Assemble the application with a respective `buildProfile` parameter: